hsuonsivu/hsupublic/3d-models/README.md

 ### circletemplateiso.scad

 I larger version of circletemplate, which is for measuring diameters of larger objects such as trees.
-This one also has holes to tie the parts together.
+This one also has holes to tie the parts together with a bolt and nut, and hole for a strap.

 To make values more visible, you can print bottom and top in different color, such as black/white, with multicolor printer or by manually